George L. Bartlett

-George Lewis Bartlett (born October 13, 1924) is a retired decorated officer in the United States Marine Corps with the rank of Brigadier General.
+George Lewis Bartlett (October 13, 1924 – December 19, 2024) was a decorated officer in the United States Marine Corps with the rank of Brigadier General.
 A veteran of three wars, he began his career as Enlisted Marine during World War II and served as Navigator-Bombardier in Pacific theater.
 Bartlett remained in the Marines and rose through the ranks to the capacity of Director, Facilities and Services Division, Installations and Logistics.

 Following his retirement from the Marine Corps, Bartlett served for ten years as Executive Director of Marine Corps Association.

 Early career and World War II

-George L. Bartlett was born on October 13, 1924, in Nampa, Idaho, where his father worked on Union Pacific Railroad as Civil Engineer, but lost his job during Great Depression and his family moved to Mackay, Idaho, where his father worked as engineer, building roads for State of Idaho.
+George L. Bartlett was born on October 13, 1924, in Nampa, Idaho, where his father worked on Union Pacific Railroad as civil engineer, but lost his job during Great Depression and his family moved to Mackay, Idaho, where his father worked as engineer, building roads for State of Idaho.
 Young George was sent to the Wasatch Academy, a boarding school in Mount Pleasant, Utah, and graduated in summer 1942.

 He then enrolled the Oregon State University in Corvallis, Oregon, but left after one semester in order to serve in the United States military.
-Bartlett enlisted the United States Marine Corps in Portland, Oregon, on February 15, 1943, and was immediately sent to the Marine Corps Recruit Depot San Diego in California for boot camp.
+Bartlett enlisted the United States Marine Corps in Portland, Oregon, on February 15, 1943, and was immediately sent to Marine Corps Recruit Depot San Diego in California for boot camp.
 He spent thirteen weeks there and was promoted to Private First Class.
 By the end of the training, Bartlett was selected to be navigator and ordered to the Aviation Mechanic School at Naval Air Station Jacksonville in Florida for another six months of training.

 Bartlett completed the School with honors in November 1943 and was promoted to Corporal.
 He was then ordered to the Navigator Bombardier School at Marine Corps Air Station Cherry Point in North Carolina and spent another sixteen weeks of training.
 After graduation in April 1944, Bartlett joined the Marine Bomber Squadron 443 at Marine Corps Air Station El Centro in California and embarked for South Pacific one month later.
 He was stationed at Green Island, New Guinea and flew mostly patrol missions on B-25 Mitchell bomber successively as Nose Gunner and Bombardier & Navigator.

 He participated in the bombing mission on cut off Japanese garrisons on New Ireland, Rabaul and New Britain and also participated in the search missions for downed allies crews.
 Bartlett rose to the rank of Staff Sergeant and was decorated with three Air Medals and Good Conduct Medal for his part in the total of 75 combat missions.